 Note that when discharge head drops, the pump's flow rate usually increases rapidly.
-Check motor for temperature rise as this may cause overload.
-If overloading occurs, throttle the discharge.
+Check motor for temperature rise as this may cause an overload in flow.
+If flow overloading occurs, adjust the discharge valve.

 8. Surging Condition

 A rapidly closing discharge valve can cause a damaging pressure surge.
 A dampening arrangement should be provided in the piping.